laamdomai-sudo/100Hires_project/research/sources.md

-## 1.Justin Simon
+## 1. Justin Simon

 - Profile: https://www.linkedin.com/in/justincsimon/
 - Platforms: LinkedIn, YouTube
 - Focus:
+  - Distribution-first content strategy
-  - Content distribution strategy
+  - Content repurposing and idea amplification
-  - B2B SaaS growth via organic content
+  - B2B SaaS organic growth systems
-  - Message repetition and idea-based content systems

 ### Why this expert
-Justin Simon is a practitioner-focused strategist who emphasizes distribution-first thinking in B2B SaaS content.
+Justin Simon is a practitioner who emphasizes that growth in B2B SaaS content comes from distribution and idea reuse, not content volume.
-His work consistently challenges common assumptions such as:
-- creating more content leads to better results
-- virality equals success

-Instead, he focuses on:
+His work is especially relevant for:
-- repeatable distribution systems
+- building repeatable LinkedIn content systems
-- idea-driven content (not format-driven)
+- turning a single idea into multiple assets
-- aligning content with pipeline and revenue
+- aligning content with pipeline and audience reach

-### Key Themes Observed
+### Key themes observed
 - Distribution > content creation
-- Repetition builds market awareness
+- Repetition builds awareness
+- Strong ideas should be reused, not replaced
 - Content should support pipeline, not just engagement
-- Strong ideas should be reused and redistributed
+- Repurposing should be idea-driven, not format-driven
-- Owned audience (email) is critical for long-term growth

-### Collected Materials
+### Collected materials

-- LinkedIn posts:
+#### LinkedIn posts
-  - Prioritize Distribution Over Content Creation
+- Prioritize Distribution Over Content Creation — 2026
+  → Argues that distribution planning should come before content creation.

-  - Marketing Has Completely Changed
+- Marketing Has Completely Changed — 2026
+  → Highlights the shift from content output to content systems.

-  - Same Idea, Different Timing
+- Same Idea, Different Timing — 2026
+  → Demonstrates how repetition and timing impact content performance.

-- YouTube videos:
+#### YouTube videos

-  - How to 10x Your "Old" Content Into Something Brand New
+- How to 10x Your "Old" Content Into Something Brand New (w/ Ali Schwanke) — 2026
+  → Explains how to turn one strong idea into multiple pieces of content through repurposing.

 ### Why it matters for this research

 Justin Simon’s content provides a strong foundation for building a LinkedIn organic strategy that is:

 - system-driven (not post-by-post)
-- focused on distribution and message penetration
+- focused on distribution and idea amplification
-- aligned with B2B SaaS pipeline generation
+- designed to maximize the impact of a limited number of strong ideas

-His insights are directly applicable to constructing a scalable content playbook.
+His approach is directly applicable to creating a scalable B2B SaaS content playbook.